xiqtcacf/IndonesianCattle-Scripts/README.md

 ### Mapping, Sample filtering, and Sites filtering
 A pipeline for mapping and post-mapping filtering using PALEOMIX BAM pipeline.

+### Sample filtering
-A pipeline designed to remove problematic samples prior to downstream analyses, based on
+A pipeline designed to remove problematic samples prior to downstream analyses, bas

+### Sites filtering
 A pipeline designed to avoid biases from low-quality mapping, based on

 ### Genotype calling, imputation and phasing